Page Content

 Current position: Transplant Surgery, Singapore General Hospital, Singapore

 What attracted you to Mayo Clinic?
 The Mayo Clinic model of care was highly impressed upon me when I was a visiting medical student - and I firmly believed in the style in which patient care was delivered.
 This allows them to attract the best individuals from around the world to deliver high-quality care to patients.
-I wanted to match at Mayo Clinic to train with the best doctors and also learn how everyone worked together, as a hospital, to deliver this style of care.
+I wanted to match at Mayo Clinic to train with the best doctors and learn how everyone worked together, as a hospital, to deliver this style of care.

 During training, the aspect of the program I loved the most was the easy access to the faculty and staff.
 I appreciated greatly that I was able to talk to them anytime about patient care, research, or any matter at all.